|Income||WHT rate (%)||Final tax|

 Ghana has DTTs with the following countries for the relief from double taxation on income arising in Ghana:

 |Recipient||Dividends (%) (1)||Interest (%)||Royalties (%)||Technical or management service fees (%)|

 - The lower rate applies where the recipient holds at least 10% of the shares.
 The higher rate applies in any other case.

 - 5% for non-resident banks.
 10% in any other case.

-The government of Ghana is pursuing DTTs with various countries, including Nigeria, Qatar, Sweden, Syria, the United Arab Emirates, and the United States.
+The government of Ghana is pursuing DTTs with various countries, including Nigeria, Saudi Arabia, Sweden, Syria, and the United States.